dayvidsonveiga/spring-docker-terraform-aws/readme.md

 - run a Docker build my application image
 - configure my image to docker-compose file
 - run my image on a docker container
 - access my application using swagger and postmany application using swagger and postmanngboot app with Postgres database container.
+- upload my api image to dockerhub